Fire Emblem Warriors

 Fire Emblem Warriors is a hack and slash action role-playing game developed by Omega Force and Team Ninja, and published by Koei Tecmo in Japan and Nintendo internationally for the Nintendo Switch and New Nintendo 3DS.
 The game was released in Japan in September 2017, and worldwide the following month.
-The game is a collaboration between Koei Tecmo's Warriors franchise and Nintendo and Intelligent Systems's Fire Emblem series.
+The game is a collaboration between Koei Tecmo's Dynasty Warriors franchise and Nintendo and Intelligent Systems's Fire Emblem series.

 The game received generally positive reviews, with critics praising the combination of Fire Emblem and Dynasty Warriors gameplay and drawing favorable comparisons to Hyrule Warriors, originally released in 2014 for the Wii U.

 A successor, Fire Emblem Warriors: Three Hopes, was released for Nintendo Switch on June 24, 2022.

 Gameplay

 Fire Emblem Warriors is a hack-and-slash action role-playing game similar to the Dynasty Warriors series in which players take the role of Rowan and Lianna, and characters from several Fire Emblem games.
-Games represented in Warriors include Fire Emblem: Shadow Dragon and the Blade of Light, Fire Emblem Gaiden, Fire Emblem: The Blazing Blade, Fire Emblem Awakening, and Fire Emblem Fates.
+Games represented in Warriors include the Fire Emblem games Shadow Dragon and the Blade of Light, Gaiden, The Blazing Blade, Awakening, and Fates.
 The player defeats enemies with any character, accomplishing specific goals to beat maps.
 In addition to hack-and-slash combat, the game includes the ability to give tactical commands to units and the Weapon Triangle, which originated from the Fire Emblem series.

 Weapons in the game include axes, lances, swords, bows, tomes, and dragonstones.
 When characters assist, heal, or fight alongside each other in battle, their bond strengthens.
 Like in Fire Emblem games, if two characters' bond increases enough, a support conversation will be unlocked.
 The game will also utilize all existing and future Fire Emblem Amiibo figurines, which give weapons related to the character represented by the Amiibo that is used.

+Synopsis

+Setting and characters

+Fire Emblem Warriors is set in a medieval fantasy world, and focuses on the neighbouring kingdoms of Aytolis and Gristonne.
+The story's events are set off when a dark force uses a magical gate connecting to other worlds to summon monsters into Aytolis.
+The series recurring "Fire Emblem" is featured as a powerful artifact dubbed the Shield of Flames, which is tied to the game's story.

+The main characters are Rowan and Lianna, twin heirs to the throne of Aytolis gifted the Shield of Flames by their mother Queen Yelena.
+An important secondary character is Darios, crown prince of Gristonne and a childhood friend of the twins.
+A number of characters appear from other Fire Emblem titles, primarily from New Mystery of the Emblem (2010), Awakening (2012) and Fates (2015).
+Additional characters are taken from Gaiden (1992), and The Blazing Blade (2003).
+Anna, a recurring merchant character across the series, also appears.